vtintillier/cf-java-logging-support/README.md

 </Configuration>
 ```

-## Custom metrics client usage
+## Custom Metrics

-With the custom metrics clients you can send metrics defined inside your code.
-If you choose not to use one of these clients, you can still directly push the metrics using the REST API.
-Once send the metrics can be consumed in Kibana.
+With the custom metrics feature you can send metrics defined inside your code.
+Metrics are emitted as log messages when your application is bound to a service called *application-logs*.
+This is done because of the
-To use the clients you'd need:
+special format supported by the SAP BTP Application Logging Service and for compatibility with the prior apporach.
+To use the feature you'd need:

-1. *Using spring-boot client in Spring Boot 2 application:*
+1. *Instrumenting Spring Boot 2 applications:*

 ``` xml
 <dependency>